bijaymunda181/aws-prep/aws-questions.md

 Without a VPC, we cannot securely deploy EC2, databases, or other services.

 VPC gives isolation, security, and full control like an on-prem data center.

+## 4. What is CIDR?
+What CIDR did you use in your project?
+CIDR (Classless Inter-Domain Routing) is a method of writing IP address ranges.

+10.0.0.0/16

+192.168.1.0/24

+172.31.0.0/16

+The /number (prefix) tells how many bits are fixed for the network part.

+**In simple words:**

+**CIDR defines how big your network is and how many IPs you get.**

+**Example:**

+- /16 → 65,536 IPs

+- /24 → 256 IPs

+- /28 → 16 IPs

+CIDR is used in VPCs, subnets, routing tables, security groups, etc.